 To better understand the speeding concerns on our road network Council engages an independent traffic survey company who place tube counters across the road to record vehicle speeds and traffic volumes.
 These are placed in the street for at least a week to record traffic patterns for an average working week and are not placed during school holiday periods.

-The whole process of investigating speeding vehicles can take up to 60 days to record and analyse the data.The results of the data collection will determine if a street requires traffic calming devices and is based on what is known as the 85th percentile traffic speed.
+The whole process of investigating speeding vehicles can take up to 60 days to record and analyse the data.The results of the data collection will assist in determining if a street requires traffic calming devices and is based on what is known as the 85th percentile traffic speed.
+Other factors considered include crash history, road design, type of street environment, levels of pedestrian and cycling activity.

 The 85th percentile speed is a widely used traffic statistical metric which provides an accurate estimation of traffic conditions and helps identify unfitting speed limits.
 The 85th percentile speed is the speed adopted by reasonable people, according to the road environment.
 We assume that most drivers are sensible while trying to reach their destination as fast as possible.
-Where results indicate the 85th percentile traffic speed is 5km/h above the speed limit Council will consider traffic calming devices for the street to reduce the speeds.
 Often the data indicates that not all vehicles are speeding therefore the speeding issues are often attributed to hooning activity which requires law enforcement.
 Find out more about Traffic calming